No wait sourdough discard waffles are maybe the easiest sourdough recipe you'll ever make!

 - Top the waffles with whipped honey cinnamon butter.

 - These waffles are delicious alongside crispy bacon and poached eggs!
 All served with lashings of maple syrup!
+You might also like to try these sourdough cheese waffles.

 - Use the waffles as an alternative to a hamburger bun.